DitoHI/react-cosmosdb-graphql/README.md

 1. Query of Back End using React-Apollo.
 For the details of implementation, check out the documentation [here](https://www.apollographql.com/docs/react/essentials/queries/)
 2. Using the same Design Language System of Pinterest.
 Namely Gestalt.
 Check out the docs [here](https://pinterest.github.io/gestalt/#/)
 3. Initialization of Realtime Database Firebase to fetch a realtime total views of each Blog

+## To-Do List

+1. Sort the Top Stories by the its most views
+2. Sharing Action (facebook/twitter)
+3. Comment Section
+4. Pagination of Blog Preview in the Main Screen

+_Feel free to add the To-Do Lists as many as possible in the issues :relaxed: :fire:_

 ## Deployment